Clarifai/old-docs/authentication.md

 ### Operation Level Scopes

 Operation level scopes provide control over the ability to read, write, or delete a given resource type.
+To see the always up to date list of operation level scopes avilable in your plan create a key in Portal.

 **Annotation**
 * Annotations:Add (Write Annotations)